Form an LLC in Arizona 2026 | $299 Total | USLLCGlobal

 Step 5: Obtain an EIN

 Apply for an Employer Identification Number (EIN) from the IRS.
 This is your LLC's tax ID number, required for banking, hiring, and tax filings.
 Online application is available for those with an SSN; fax or mail application for international applicants without an SSN.
+(A ready-made Wyoming LLC skips this step entirely — the EIN already exists.)

 Step 6: Register for Arizona taxes (if applicable)